 And probably one of the most picturesque places to view them in the world.

-Sorry, I went a bit off-topic there, didn’t I?
-Let’s get back to the sky.
-All year round, the sky does give Orcadians something pretty spectacular – and not just a phenomenal night sky when it’s clear.
+All year round, however, the sky does give Orcadians something pretty spectacular – and not just a phenomenal night sky full of stars when it’s clear.

-I compared sunsets around the world without realising that some of the best ones are right on my doorstep.
-Every time we have a clear day (it does happen more than you would think), we get a brilliant light show of pink, purple, orange, red and every shade in between.
+I chased sunsets around the world without realising that some of the best ones are right on my doorstep.
+Every time we have a clear day (it does happen more than you would think), we get a brilliant light show of pink, purple, orange, red and every shade in between!

 Oh, alright.
 Here’s a picture of my Dad with one of them.

 And I haven’t even scratched the surface of all the different islands that offer their own history and traditions.
 In fact, there are over 70 islands in the Orkney archipelago, 20 of which are inhabited, and which contain more history and nature than you can shake a stick at.